antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Making-Graphs-over-System-Dynamics-Models.md

 ![1vrnyvwpgmcz9](./Diagrams/Making-Graphs-over-System-Dynamics-Models/1vrnyvwpgmcz9.png)

-Here we generate the system of ODEs using the function ModelGraphEquations:
+Here we generate the system of ODEs using the function `ModelGraphEquations`:

 ```mathematica
 lsEqsGen = ModelGraphEquations[grModel, t];